PARTHGOYAL1234/Predicting-the-Market-s-Next-Move-Building-a-Stock-Price-Prediction-Model-with-LSTMs/README.md

 # Predicting the Markets Next Move-Building a Stock Price Prediction Model with LSTMs
+# All things are performed using MFST as an public traded stock and historical data is taken from Yahoo finance
 ### Detailed Explanation of every step performed is explained in python code itself
 ### Some FAQ related to project
 ### Q1 Why there is conversion of data into supervised learning?